 - ensure that requesters' identities are protected and only disclosed when authorized by virtue of the Act and where there is a clear need to know in order to perform duties and functions related to the Act;

-- conduct training sessions and awareness briefings for its employees to ensure that they are aware of their legal obligations under the Act, its regulations, and TBS policies, directives, and guidelines.
+- conduct training sessions and awareness briefings for its employees to ensure that they are aware of their legal obligations under the Act, its regulations, and Treasury Board policies, directives, and guidelines.
 This also includes informing employees about this Policy and about the PPSC’s procedures, practices and expectations with respect to the handling of personal information;

 - ensure that agent supervisors provide agents with this Policy to ensure their compliance with privacy requirements;